-A list of dog friendly beaches in NJ
+A list of dog-friendly beaches in NJ

 Ventnor City

 Dogs on leashes can be here from Oct.
-1 through May 14 in the areas washed by the high tideline.
+1 through May 14 in the areas washed by the high tideline and with a strict window from 7 p.m. to 9 p.m.